PlayeRom/flightgear-addon-logbook/README.md

 Here you can configure the following options:

 1. `Date and time displayed in the Logbook view` – Logbook window shows only one `Date` and `Time` item, but triple dates and times are logged, so here you can choose which one you want to display in Logbook window, by default it is real time, taken from your operating system.
-These options are only available for FG >= 2024.1
+These options are only available for FG >= 2024.1.
 2. `Columns to display in the Logbook view` – here you can specify which columns are to be displayed in the Logbook window.
 The fewer columns are displayed, the faster the Logbook window will be drawn.
 Columns such as `Date`, `Time` and `Aircraft` are always displayed, the `Note` column will never be displayed and this cannot be changed.
-These options are only available for FG >= 2024.1
+These options are only available for FG >= 2024.1.
 3. `Click sound` – by default, a sound is played when you click on various buttons, you can turn this sound off here.
 4. `Items per page` – here you can specify how many rows of logs should be displayed in the Logbook view, the default is 20.
 The lower the number, the faster the Logbook window will be drawn.
+4. `Optimize database` – this button will defragment the database file (sqlite), which will speed up database operations and reduce its size on the disk.
+These option is only available for FG >= 2024.1.

 #### Advance settings

 When you save your settings, this add-on will save them to the `settings.xml` file in `$FG_HOME/Export/Addons/org.flightgear.addons.logbook` location.
 By editing this file you can configure more options:

-1. `tracker-interval-sec` – integer as the number of seconds every which data will be dumped to the log (default 5).
+1. `tracker-interval-sec` – integer as the number of seconds every which data will be dumped to the log (default 5 seconds).
 The smaller the number, the more data you will receive and the flight analysis will be more accurate, therefore the database file will take up more space and the processor may be more loaded.
 If you are making a long flight on an airliner, a value of 20 seconds should be satisfactory.
-If you want to perform aerobatics and want to analyze your flight in detail, you can set this value even to 1 second.
+If you want to perform aerobatics and want to analyze your flight in detail, you can set this value even to 1 second or less.
 2. `real-time-duration` – if true then time spent in flight is always real time, i.e. speeding up or slowing down the simulation time will not affect Duration (default true).
 So if your flight would take 2 hours but you accelerate the time in the simulator twice, then you will fly in 1 real hour and the log will record 1 hour of flight.
 On the other hand, if you set this option to false, then in this case 2 hours would be logged, according to the simulator time.

 and settings available from GUI: